-Film Review: JobsTerrific dramatization of late Apple founder Steve Jobs’ rise from inspired, art-inclined hippie to corporate mogul and King of Cool delivers “Mac”-nificently and should gratify everyone from die-hard geeks to gawkers curious about en
+Film Review: JobsTerrific dramatization of late Apple founder Steve Jobs’ rise from inspired, art-inclined hippie to corporate mogul and King of Cool delivers “Mac”-nificently and should gratify everyone from die-hard geeks to gawkers curious about entrepreneurial success

 While not quite achieving the heights of cool that The Social Network managed with its slyer journey to a similar high-tech summit, the more conventional Jobs nevertheless entertains, instructs and inspires.
 Much credit goes to Ashton Kutcher as Steve Jobs, in a role abetted by a strong supporting cast, a solid script from newbie Matt Whiteley, and Joshua Michael Stern’s direction.

 The plot distills key moments in Jobs’ professional rise, fall and second rise from the 1970s to the 2000s, as it delivers a career arc and personal portrait laid out in much greater detail and through to Jobs’ tragic death in Walter Isaacson’s best-selling biography Steve Jobs.
 (Aaron Sorkin’s adaptation for Sony is reportedly in development.)

 Lest attention-challenged viewers grow weary with young Jobs’ Apple climb, an initial scene briefly flashes forward to the mogul’s stunning 2001 introduction of the world-changing, record industry-crushing iPod before landing back in the ’70s to Jobs’ time at Reed College.
 There, he learns the importance of calligraphy but holds the view that higher education comes at the expense of experience.
 Stung by the spiritual bug, he’s off to India with pal Daniel Kottke (Lukas Haas) for mystical enlightenment.